 In some cases, you may have a duty to report it, which could be based on your position or employment contract.
 For instance, you must inform your employer and safety representative if you become aware of any errors or deficiencies that may endanger life or health, and you are unable to correct the situation yourself.
 Similarly, you should ensure that your employer or safety representative is informed if you become aware of any harassment or discrimination in the workplace.
 Finally, if you are injured at work or suffer an illness that you believe is due to the work or the conditions at the workplace, you must notify your employer.

-If you have any questions or concerns regarding this policy, please reach out to the Compliance Officer or the Whistleblowing Committee.
+If you have any questions or concerns regarding this policy, please reach out to the Whistleblowing Committee at firstname.lastname@example.org.